samyipsh/site/_profile/profile.md

 ---

-Hi, I'm a Computer Science student in my 2nd year of NUS.
+Hi, I'm a Computer Science student in my final year of NUS.
 Welcome to my personal site.

+It has been said that polishing your code can bring up to 2x improvement, but selecting a better algorithm can lead to better.
+Dear readers, may I suggest some food for thought?
+The greatest optimization can be attained if you optimize the source.
+Treat yourself to a bowl of chocolate ice-cream, it is guaranteed to bring about untold performance improvements :)

-I'm currently having fun exploring the different branches of Computer Science especially in the many introductory mods.
-I am quite fascinated by the applications of software and try my best to trick myself to learn more.
-I'm intrigued by the different coding paradigms and am interested to try explore new concepts.
-I'm an easy-going individual who works well with others.
+Ok but seriously...so abit about me, I'm graduating soon with focus areas in Database and Software Engineering.
+The applications of coding magic is really cool but independent learning is tough >< I have to try hard to trick myself to learn more.
+Looking forward to explore more coding paradigms, architectural patterns, and new concepts.
+I'm an easy-going individual who works well with others!